 The sequence is key: The fourth and fifth Commandments tell us how to imbue the primacy of God enumerated in the first three Commandments into the social code prescribed in the last five.
 When — in Western democracies — we remove Commandments four and five in deference to more expedient secular counterparts, we lose the connective tissue between the divine and ourselves in our daily lives, with no corresponding way to translate and inculcate the ancient wisdom and morality of traditional religion into individual behavior and the social order.
 Simply stated, there is no suitable or remotely adequate replacement for the moral codes of behavior offered over the past several millennia by traditional religions in Western society.
 Not reason, not science, not democracy, and certainly not wokeism.
 None.

 Remove Commandments four and five, and we effectively remove ultimate authority and corresponding moral constraint against the individual and social excess of the moral relativism that ensues.
 Remove Commandments four and five and we eventually remove individual and institutional accountability.

 Again, the sequence was key: Without the moderating influence of religion in the absence of theocratic government excess, the other freedoms — freedom of speech, freedom of the press, freedom of assembly, and freedom to petition the government — would eventually surrender to the tyranny of secular government excess.
-So just as the Ten Commandments in the Book of Exodus tell individuals how not to behave, the ten amendments in the Bill of Rights tells the government how not to behave.
-Like the Ten Commandments, the Bill of Rights is essentially a plea for moderation.
+Exactly what we see happening right before our very eyes today.
+Turns out the Bill of Rights, like the Ten Commandments, is essentially a plea for moderation.